AkashMundari/GlueXConnect/README.md

 2. Get your API key
 3. Add to your `.env.local` file

-### GlueX Router API
+### GlueX PID
-1. Contact GlueX team for API access
+1. Creat an account on the GlueX portal
-2. Add your API key to the environment
+2. Add your PID to the environment

 ## 📁 Project Structure